AdamMiszkiewicz/League-of-Legends-Storyboard/README.md

 # 🎮 League of Legends Game Design Storyboard 📜

 <center>Welcome to the **League of Legends Game Design Storyboard**!
-This storyboard provides a comprehensive breakdown of the game, including mechanics, objectives, characters, and key activities.
+This storyboard provides a breakdown of the game, including mechanics, objectives, characters, and key activities.
 It serves as a reference for anyone looking to understand how the game works, from setting up and progressing through levels to engaging in thrilling teamfights! </center>

 ---